-Her background includes 3-Day Eventing (riding under Australian & German Olympic level riders while based in Europe), riding under three-time World Cup Grand Prix Jumper rider/judge, working with multiple nationally recognized natural horsemanship horsemen, learning under US international Dressage Grand Prix rider/representative/judge, participating in young horse race track prep, honing skills on private cattle ranches, starting colts and finishing horses throughout the USA, participated in clinics with a range of international instructors and more.
+Samantha Harvey's three decades of equine activities include Three Day Eventing (riding under Australian & German Olympic while based in Europe), apprenticing under three-time World Cup Grand Prix Jumper rider/judge, working with nationally recognized horsemanship mentors, apprenticing under a US international Dressage Grand Prix rider/representative/judge, participating in racehorse track prep, honing skills on private cattle ranches, starting colts and finishing horses throughout the USA, and has participated in clinics with a range of international instructors and more.
 Sam is also an alumna of The United States Pony Club as a participant, instructor, and Joint DC.

 Samantha Harvey's initial introduction to horses was riding barefoot, bareback, and in a halter.
-From there it became focused on jumpers and evolved into Three Day Eventing.
-Simultaneously she wanted to expand her knowledge, experience, and exposure to a variety of equestrian disciplines, training styles, and breeds.
+She became focused on jumpers, and then her interest evolved into Three Day Eventing.
+Simultaneously she wanted to expand her knowledge, experience, and exposure to various equestrian disciplines, training styles, and breeds.
 She worked in Jumper and Dressage barns, schooling, conditioning, and training horses.
 She attended jockey school and had a glimpse of the racing world.

-Sam trained with instructors of various backgrounds.
-She experienced all aspects of Three Day Eventing from the competitor's perspective, as a groom, the rigorous training, studied course designing, and as a crew member of hosting competitions.
-She was surrounded by international caliber competitors, learned from national and international trainers, chef d' equipes, Olympians, and top coaches.
+Sam trained and participated in clinics with numerous instructors of various backgrounds.
+She experienced all aspects of Three Day Eventing; from the competitor's perspective, as a groom, to the rigorous training, studied course designing, and as a crew member of facilities hosting competitions.
+She was surrounded by international caliber competitors and learned from national and international trainers, chef d' equips, Olympians, and top coaches.

-Crushed to realize the world she had immersed herself in would not lead to a mentally and emotionally satisfying experience for neither her horses nor herself, she left the sport.
+Crushed to realize the world she had immersed herself in would not lead to a mentally and emotionally satisfying experience for neither her horses or herself, she left the sport.

 Years later she was reacquainted with horses through the United States Pony Club as a trainer and District Commissioner.
 She began to teach and ride again.